PaloAltoNetworks/pan-threat-vault-python/doc/tvapi.rst

  ``--id`` *id*
   Threat signature ID number, or Advanced Threat Protection report ID.

-  Multiple instances of the option are allowed.
+  Multiple instances of the option are allowed, and the argument can be a path to a file containing the values, or **'-'** to specify the values are to be read from *stdin*.

  ``--name`` *name*
   Threat signature name.
 Words in *name* are used to perform a fuzzy match on the signature name; *name* must be at least 3 characters and only alphanumeric characters are allowed, other characters are ignored.

-  Multiple instances of the option are allowed.
+  Multiple instances of the option are allowed, and the argument can be a path to a file containing the values, or **'-'** to specify the values are to be read from *stdin*.

  ``--cve`` *id*
   CVE (Common Vulnerabilities and Exposures) ID.